felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

                  (const :tag "none" nil)))

 (defcustom bbdb-default-area-code nil
-  "Default area code to use when prompting for a new phone number.
+  "Default area code to use when reading a new phone number.
 This variable also affects dialing."
   :group 'bbdb-record-edit
   :type '(choice (const :tag "none" nil)